 “I saw myself taking more risks in form and content.
 I loved the instruction and the group dynamic was one of the best I’ve witnessed in writing workshops,” wrote a former student.

 “My daughter has been lucky enough to attend creative writing workshops in the past.
 This was her favorite by far.
 She was incredibly impressed by the teachers and the visiting artists - and most certainly by her fellow students.
-She also loved the thoughtful touches – like the personalized reading lists – or even the comments on her application,” wrote the parent of a Summer 2017 student.
+She also loved the thoughtful touches – like the personalized reading lists – or even the comments on her application,” wrote the parent of a former student.

 Over the years, 92Y has been home to writers at every stage, including Claudia Rankine, Sapphire, Gary Shteyngart, Min Jin Lee and Rebecca Stead, whose careers began in workshops here.
 The Young Writers Workshop now offers two workshops for teens from around the country who love to write.
 Get coaching from some of NYC’s best writing teachers in a warm, supportive environment with young adults who share a passion for writing.
 Write more.
 Write better.
 Write now at 92Y.

 Read Student Work

 Unleash the budding writer in you.
 In each two-hour session, you’ll read across genres, from poems to stories and essays and discover what it’s like to read like a writer.
 Use what you’ve learned to tell your own story.
 Use a variety of prompts as inspiration for your own pieces.

 Register by visiting our site (no application necessary).

 Explore a variety of voices, forms and styles.
 Develop your form and craft through analysis and creative prompts.
 Talk deeply and critically about your own work.
 Give smart and useful feedback on exercises and assignments.